Hoverbear/SENG-371/README.md

 # SENG-371
+The following is a SENG 371 project being developed by <b>Mitchell Rivett</b> and <b>Tyler Potter</b>.

 ## Project Question
-What is the relation between software development methodologies, and development time per feature (ie. patches) release in a software system?
+What is the relation between software development methodologies and development time per feature in a software system?

 ## Methodology
 We will gather the information from the issue tracking software used by the selected codebases' (Jira and Github) by creating a Python script.
 For Jira issue tracking we will use JiraPython, and for Gitgub we will use <b>N/A</b>.
 Once we gather the appropriate information we will use a C++ program, using OpenGL, to create an appropriate graph.